moliver28/research-handbook/content/handbook/marketing/sales-development/Inbound How-Tos.md

 Inbound leads get automatically imported to SFDC by the Sales Operations team, you can find links to their handbook pages on our [main page](https://handbook.gitlab.com/handbook/marketing/sales-development).

-To find and access your leads, please navigate to SFDC's homepage and click on the `Leads` tab.
+To find and access your leads, please:

+ 1. Navigate to SFDC's homepage
+ 2. Click on the `Leads` tab.

  You will find the lead views below.
 These views are split per use-case for your convenience.
 The KPIs for managing these leads are thoroughly outlined in our [SLAs page](https://handbook.gitlab.com/handbook/marketing/roe-kpis-slas).

 ### SDR Lead Views